How to Spend the Best Long Weekend in Auckland

 From the observation deck, you can spot Auckland's famous attractions, mountains and volcanos.
 Visiting the observation deck is a fun activity to do in Auckland at night or during the day.
 Or better yet, arrive here just before the sun sets!

-🏨 Places to stay near Sky Tower
+🏨 Stay near Sky Tower

 ☂️ Experience Sky Tower with a tour